playfulprogramming/playfulprogramming/content/crutchcorn/posts/rebrand-to-playful-programming/index.md

 > What?
 Why?
 What does this mean?

-To talk about that, let's explore the history of Unicorn Utterances as a whole.
+Let's talk about it.

 # The Timeline

+While Unicorn Utterances has always been a volunteer-ran platform, let's a look at our history as a whole:

 - October 2014: [Corbin Crutchley](/unicorns/crutchcorn) (cofounder of the platform; author of this post) turns 16.
 Not only are they a year older; they started working at an adult high school as their only tech person.
 This role required them to learn Python and Bash; starting their career early on.